-Figure 24 gives an example of a Concatenated VD with three BVD extents.
-Table 14 gives the indices and constants used in the formulas below bvd_extent_block (y, i).
+Figure 34 gives an example of a Concatenated VD with three BVD extents.
+Table 17 gives the indices and constants used in the formulas below

 To represent a specific block in a specific BVD the following notation is used:

 The allocation of data MUST adhere to the following equations.